farirpgs/fari-games/_games/charge-rpg.md

 ## Game Structure

-Everything inside [GAME_NAME] is collaborative.
+Everything inside Charge is collaborative.

 You choose a setting together, you create your characters together, and you make that world evolve together.

 Each session is made of `Scenes`, like in a movie.
 Each scene then plays out as a bunch of back and forth between the GM and the players.
 The GM will describe what the scene is like, the players will tell the GM what they do and the GM will make the world react to those actions depending on the outcome of certain dice rolls.

-Each time you and your friends meet to play [GAME_NAME] is a `Session` which can last between 1 to 4 hours or even more.
+Each time you and your friends meet to play Charge is a `Session` which can last between 1 to 4 hours or even more.
 The amount of time each session is going to take depends on a lot of factors.

 Each group can play very differently, as some might take their time while others might want to rush into things head on, but it also depends on people availability.